GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 - `animation.ready` enables you to wait for pending changes to take effect (i.e. switching between playback control methods such as play and pause).
 - `animation.finished` provides a means of executing custom JavaScript code when an animation is complete.

-Let's continue with our example, and create an orchestrated animation chain with `"animation.finished"`.
-Here, you have a vertical transformation (`"scaleY"`), followed by a horizontal transformation (`"scaleX"`), followed by an opacity change on a child element:
+Let's continue with our example, and create an orchestrated animation chain with `animation.finished`.
+Here, you have a vertical transformation (`scaleY`), followed by a horizontal transformation (`scaleX`), followed by an opacity change on a child element:

 <figure class="w-figure">
   <video controls autoplay loop muted class="w-screenshot">